Scaling Optimized Hermite Approximation Methods: Numerical results and discussions

 \section{Numerical results and discussions}

-We first describe the model problem and then verify our error estimates by comparing the numerical solution with the true solution.
+In this section, we validate our error estimates with numerical examples on quadrature, interpolation, and solving the model equation in the following.
 Some typical examples are selected to show the new insights gained from our estimates.